 Seed fresh and dry weight studies further corroborated the physiological maturity timeline.
 Both parameters increased steadily from 14 days before physiological maturity to the point of maturity, with RK 390-25 consistently exhibiting the highest values.
 This suggests that RK 390-25 may possess superior seed filling capacity, potentially contributing to enhanced seed vigor.
 Similar developmental trajectories were observed in little millet by Senthil Raj et al. (2021), where peak seed weights and germination rates coincided with physiological maturity, reinforcing the importance of precise harvest timing.

 Among the eight dormancy mitigation treatments evaluated, seed soaking with potassium nitrate (KNO₃) at 1% for 4 hours emerged as the most effective, achieving a 62% germination rate—31% higher than the untreated control.
 This result aligns with the findings of Mutetwa et al. (2023), who demonstrated the efficacy of KNO₃ in enhancing germination and early seedling growth in horned melon.
-The dormancy-breaking potential of KNO₃ may be attributed to its role in stimulating nitrate-sensitive signalingpathways that promote germination.
+The dormancy-breaking potential of KNO₃ may be attributed to its role in stimulating nitrate-sensitive signalling pathways that promote germination.

 Collectively, the results of this study emphasize the critical importance of understanding the timing of physiological maturity and post-harvest dormancy dynamics for optimizing seed quality in kodo millet.
-The differential dormancy release patterns among genotypes and the efficacy of chemical treatments like seed soking with 1% KNO₃ for 4 hrs provide valuable insights for breeders and seed technologists aiming to enhance germination and vigor.
+The differential dormancy release patterns among genotypes and the efficacy of chemical treatments like seed soaking with 1% KNO₃ for 4 hrs provide valuable insights for breeders and seed technologists aiming to enhance germination and vigor.

 CONCLUSION